sahad-mk/Fireprint/README.md

 FirePrint is a python based tool for finding misconfigured Firebase databases used in Android or iOS applications.
 Just drag and drop your apk/ipa files to this script and find if there is any misconfigured Firebase database is exist.

 ## Prerequisites
-          1. pip3 install json2html

-          2. apktool.jar (/tools directory)
+          1. apktool.jar (/tools directory)

-          3. grep and awk
+          2. grep and awk

 ## Installation